iarna/funstream/README.md

 Returns a funstream that will receive entries from the array one at a time while respecting back pressure.

+### fun(generator[,opts]) → FunStream

+Returns a funstream that will receive values from the generator one at a time while respecting back pressure.

 ### fun([opts]) → FunStream

 Make a passthrough Funstream.
 You can pipe into this to get access to our handy methods.

+### fun.FunStream

+Exactly the same as `stream.PassThrough` but with fun added.  `fun()` is mostly the same as `new fun.FunStream()`.
+(The former will use Bluebird for promises if available but fallback to system promsies.
+The latter has no magic and just uses system promises.)

+### require('funstream/fun-stream').mixin

+The core extension mechanism (otherwise unneeded).
+It adds fun to an existing class or object.
+Classes that have fun mixed in need to also call `FunPassThrough.funInit.call(this, opts)` in their constructors.

 ## Funstream and Pipelines